iSteveB/iSteveB/README.md

     I think I'm gonna change the display of all of my projects to bring more clarity and explanation for each one of them.
 I also need to refactor some pieces of code.

-  - ### Travel agency:
+  - ### ManyScan:

-    I'm also working, with some fellows, on a web site for a travel agency.
-In discussion for the moment.
+    I'm also working, with some fellows, on a web site for scantrad.
+Using **Next.js, TypeScript, MongoDB & Prisma**.
+The v1.0 will be online soon.

+  - ### Photographer Portfolio:

+     Last, I'm building a portfolio for a photographer with **Next.js, TypeScript and Sanity** as HCMS.

 ## 🌱 I’m currently learning ...

-  Docker & PostgreSQL
+  PostgreSQL

 ## 💬 Ask me about ...